 - Make sure that the IDs do not change what element they are associated between different pages or users.
 Doing so will lead to mismatched behavior, such as click trackers tracking different elements depending on the page or the user.

 - If you believe the default CSS selector for an element may not be what you want, consider choosing a different selector from the Match Expression options.
-The alternate choices include using the text of the element itself (helpful if the text is something page-specific and brief, i.e. not a paragraph), the destination URL (helpful if it’s a unique link), and other less common options.
-If no good option seems available, you can either try to create your own CSS selector (e.g. choose ‘track click’ if you want to track a click and it will allow you to input your own selector), or else you are welcome to contact firstname.lastname@example.org and we will help you solve the problem.
+The alternate choices include using the text of the element itself (helpful if the text is something page-specific and brief, i.e. not a paragraph), the destination URL (helpful if it’s a unique link), other less common options, and creating your own CSS selector (e.g. choose ‘track click’ if you want to track a click and it will allow you to input your own selector).

 - We use page URLs to map pages to actions.
 This process is called action mapping.
 For example, if you want a message to appear on your home page, you must map your home page to the action ‘Homepage’ and then set the message to only appear on pages with the action ‘Homepage’.